GSS-Cogs/work-env/scripts/README.md

 ---
 ## Scripts

-Currently installed scripts, in on particular order.
+Currently installed scripts in no particular order.

-### Check Dependencies
+#### Script: Check Dependencies

 Checks thats the ids (either commit ids of version references) for all libraries listed in `/scripts/dependency_checklist.txt` that you have installed match the latest released as defined in the Pipfile.lock here: [https://github.com/GSS-Cogs/databaker-docker](https://github.com/GSS-Cogs/databaker-docker).